 Before you test, wash your hands with warm, soapy water.
 Then, rinse and dry.
-Testing on unclean hands (even if they might seem clean) may affect results.
+Testing on unwashed hands (even if they might seem clean) may affect results.
 For example, say you just ate a bowl of cherries and then tested right after.
 The sugar from the cherries on your fingers may cause a high result, even though your blood glucose levels are not.

 2. Check your meter

 No meter is 100 percent accurate – there will always be some variation between your meter reading and your lab results.
 Refer to your owner’s booklet for guidelines for obtaining an accurate meter to lab comparison.

 Find out more about normal blood glucose levels.
 1